LiquidCake/Soft-AT/README.md

 `1` for shutting down operating PC (resets power relay RL2) - on PCB this button's contacts are top pair
 it would make sense to connect PC reset button as this one

-`2` for disabling RL1 if PC didnt start after it was enabled - on PCB this button's contacts are bottom pair
+`2` for disabling RL1 that initially opens pre-start battery power for RL2 - may be needed if PC didnt start after RL1 opened e.g. due wall power issues - on PCB this button's contacts are bottom pair
 it would make sense to connect some external button as this one, e.g. ideally mount such button on back pannel bar of ISA board

 ##### BTW